mahroofpk/java-github-cicd-eks-terraform/README.md

 **Stage4 :**

-We're now going to setup github actions CI CD pipeline.
+We're now going to set up GitHub actions CI CD pipeline.

-First, We need to add few secrets and Variables in github
+First, We need to add a few secrets and Variables added in GitHub

 Goto Secrets --> Create New Repository Secret